yusuf-emre/codelab/README.md

 ## Solution
 The endpoint is created at the ```api\Controllers\InsuranceController.cs```.

-**Top** method inside the controller is an HttpGet method to return highest combined values of a parent insurance with its children.
+**Top** method inside the controller is an HttpGet method to return highest combined values of insurances with its respective descendants.

-- The method takes two integer parameters maxCount and maxDepth and returns integer array
+- The method takes two integer parameters maxCount and maxDepth and returns an integer array with ActionResult
     - maxCount sets how many of the highest combined values it will return in the array
     - maxDepth sets how many levels of descendants counted in the combined value of a respective parent